EnthusiastNT/haydee2/README.md

 You may want to change default settings and/or enhance the auto-splitter:

-- [Download .asl script](haydee2.asl) (click Raw > right-click > Save File...)
+- download the [ASL Script](haydee2.asl) (click Raw > right-click > Save File...)
 - right-click > Edit Layout...
 - add (+) > Control > Scriptable Auto Splitter
-- set Script Path to your .asl file
+- set Script Path to your .asl file (LiveSplit automatically catches when you change the .asl)
-  (LiveSplit automatically catches when you change the .asl)
+- (make sure you don't use two auto-splitters at the same time)

 ## FAQ